Direct deployment to Docker Compose migration

 Update the direct deployment to the 4.4 series.

-Follow the instructions located in: Upgrades — Mayan EDMS 4.4.6 documentation
+Follow the instructions located in: https://docs.mayan-edms.com/parts/upgrades.html

 Purge all file caches.